guildai/guildai/guild/tests/timerange.md

     >>> from datetime import datetime
     >>> ref = datetime(2019, 5, 1, 14, 35, 23)

-### Unit periods
+### Unit ranges

-Unit periods are specs that imply a period of time that is defined by a specified unit.
+Unit ranges are specs that imply a range of time that is defined by a specified unit.
 Unites include minutes, hours, days, weeks, months, and years.

-Periods can be specified using special keywords "this" and "last", indicating the period that falls within the reference time and the period that occurs just prior to the reference time respectively.
-For example, "this hour" indicates that the period should fall within the reference time hour as defined by the period "00:00" and "00:59".
-Similarly, "last hour" secifies the period in the hour prior to the reference time.
+Ranges can be specified using special keywords "this" and "last", indicating the range that falls within the reference time and the range that occurs just prior to the reference time respectively.
+For example, "this hour" indicates that the range should fall within the reference time hour as defined by the range "00:00" and "00:59".
+Similarly, "last hour" secifies the range in the hour prior to the reference time.

-Periods can also be specified using the syntax "N <unit(s)> ago".
-For example, "1 hour ago" specifies the period of one hour occuring prior to the reference time hour start.
+Ranges can also be specified using the syntax "N <unit(s)> ago".
+For example, "1 hour ago" specifies the range of one hour occuring prior to the reference time hour start.

 Below are examples applied to our reference time.

-Minute periods:
+Minute ranges:

     >>> apply("this minute", ref)
     ref:   2019-05-01 14:35:23
     start: 2019-05-01 14:35:00
     end:   2019-05-01 14:36:00

-    >>> apply("last minute", ref)
-    ref:   2019-05-01 14:35:23
-    start: 2019-05-01 14:34:00
-    end:   2019-05-01 14:35:00

     >>> apply("1 minute ago", ref)
     ref:   2019-05-01 14:35:23